jtanza/rufus/README.md

 ### Building

 The project is packaged with Maven and is built as a fat jar.
-Once the jar is built, it is possible to run the application as an HTTP server with the snapshot jar and the Dropwizard `server` command.
-The server command will read the supplied YAML config file and start the application.
+Once the jar is built, it is possible to both initialize the database and start the HTTP server with the snapshot jar and the Dropwizard `db` and `server` commands.
+These steps are covered below.

 Clone the repo.